Jonah Meyerson: Early life and education

 Meyerson was born in New York City.
 He is a graduate of Stuyvesant High School, and the University of Pennsylvania as a member of the class of 2013.
 At UPenn, he was the head writer for and a cast member of Penn's Mask and Wig Club, the nation's oldest collegiate all-male musical comedy troupe.
 Meyerson also performed with Penn's improv comedy troupe, Without a Net. and was a 2013 member of Penn's Friars Senior Society.

 Career

 Meyerson made his acting debut in Wes Anderson's 2001 award-winning film The Royal Tenenbaums.
 He played Uzi, the older son of Chas, played by Ben Stiller, and the grandson of characters played by Gene Hackman and Anjelica Huston.
-Meyerson was nominated for a Young Artists' award for his work on the film.
+Meyerson was nominated for a Young Artist Award for his work on the film.
 He starred in Griffin and Phoenix, a Lifetime channel film also released on DVD.
 His work on that film earned him his second Young Artist Award nomination.
 In 2005, he was in the films Little Manhattan and The Matador, and in 2004, David Duchovny's House of D.